krathalan/miscellaneous-scripts/README.md

 This script will skip any directory ending in ".git".

 ## update_wow_addons
-A work-in-progress script that updates all your World of Warcraft addons.
+A script that updates all your World of Warcraft addons.
+You'll need to edit some variables to specify your addons and installation location instead of mine.

 Click here for a 3.4 MB video of the script in action: [https://gitlab.com/krathalan/miscellaneous-scripts/raw/master/recording.mp4](https://gitlab.com/krathalan/miscellaneous-scripts/raw/master/recording.mp4)

 ## vpn_detect (sh)
-This script takes the name of a VPN interface, like "mullvad-us3", and returns a `.json` file containing information on the state of the VPN connection.
+This script takes the name of a VPN interface, like "mullvad-us3", and returns json data containing information on the state of the VPN connection.
 This script is meant to be used in a [waybar](https://github.com/Alexays/Waybar) module, like this:

 ```
 "custom/vpn": {